vfisikop/dingo/README.md

 poetry install
 ```

-To exploit the fast implementations of dingo, you have to install the [Gurobi solver](https://www.gurobi.com/).
+To exploit the fast implementations of dingo-walk, you have to install the [Gurobi solver](https://www.gurobi.com/).
 Run

 ```
 pip3 install -i https://pypi.gurobi.com gurobipy